Best Online Associate Degree in Nursing Programs of 2025

 To become an RN, you can attend an ADN or BSN program.
 An ADN provides the fastest pathway to the RN workforce.
 Students with bachelor’s degrees in majors other than nursing can enroll in accelerated BSNs, which allow them to transfer previously earned credits.

 Once you’re an experienced nurse, you can become certified to demonstrate your expertise in particular specialties.
-It’s important to note that some years of experience are required before you apply for many certifications.
+Some years of experience are required before you apply for many certifications.
 Some employers will even pay for your certification.

 Some common nursing certifications include: